mguid73/Larval-Oyster-CASE-RNA/Guidry_CASE-RNA-Analysis.md

 ## Quality Control and Read Trimming
 Steps:

-1.
+1. Set up and first look
-2.
+2. Raw read QC
-3.
+3. Trimming with fastp
-4.
+4. Trimmed read QC
-5.
+5. Aligning

-### Set up
+## 1. Set up
 Reads were already de-multiplexed and assigned to each individual sample by [J. Puritz](https://github.com/jpuritz), and linked to a directory called CASE_RNA.

- I made a "working" directory to work in, and then linked in the files to that directory.
+ I made a "working" directory and linked in the files to that directory.
 ```
 mkdir Working-CASE-RNA
 cd Working-CASE-RNA